thumblemonks/smurf/README.markdown

 The following are the rules I applied, gathered from various perusals around the Internet*s*

 1. Replace consecutive whitespace characters with a single space
-2. Remove whitespace around opening and closing brackets
+2. Remove whitespace around opening brackets
+3. Remove whitespace in front of closing brackets
-3. Remove the semi-colon just before the closing bracket
+4. Remove the semi-colon just before the closing bracket
-4. Remove comments between `/* ... */` - this could be a problem (esp. for CSS hacks)
+5. Remove comments between `/* ... */` - this could be a problem (esp. for CSS hacks)
-5. Remove spaces around `;`, `:`, and `,` characters
+6. Remove spaces around `;`, `:`, and `,` characters
+7. Ensure whitespace between closing brackets and periods

 ## Installation